rahul7007/NG-TDF/README.md

 `
 { "name": "", "email": "", "phone": "", "topic": "", "timePreference": "", "subscription": "", "address": { "state": "", "city": "", "pin": "" } }
 `

+# 4-Bind form data to a model

+### As users enter the form data, we'll capture the changes and update an instance of the model that can later be sent to the server.

+#### generate a model class inside:
+#### &emsp; ng generate class User
+#### add user model inside it.
+#### create instance of the model in app.component.ts.
+By having this instance of the model, it is possible to  bind the userModel data to enrollment form.
+Use case for this is to update the existing data.
+#### display it using {{userModel | json}}
+#### bind userModel to enrollment form, using squeare brackets, *[ngModel]*
+#### e.g replace ngModel with *[ngModel]="userForm.name"* for the name input.
+After this we need to implement two way binding in order see the live update of userModel value in web, as property binding is one way binding.
+To implement property binding, we can use *banana in a box* syntax of the ngModel directive. *[(ngModel)]*
+#### with two way binding, we always have the model & view in sync.